-Students who choose to study PE/Sport will complete the BTEC First Award in Sport.
-They will have three lessons per week in year 10 and two lessons per week in year 11 which are both theory and practically based.
+Students who choose to study sport in year 10 and 11 will complete the BTEC First Award in Sport.
+Students will have three lessons per week in year 10 and two lessons per week in year 11: a combination of theory and practical lessons.

 The course will be assessed through written coursework assignments, practical video evidence and one externally assessed exam.

-Students complete the following four units over the two years.
+Students will be expected to complete the following four units over the two years:

-Students who choose to continue their studies in Post 16 will complete the BTEC Extended Certificate in Sport.
+Students who choose to continue their studies into Post 16 will complete the BTEC Extended Certificate in Sport (1 A-Level Equivalent).

 Students will study: